ndoteddy/Project-Web-Scrapping/readme.md

 ## About The Project

-Simple - you are not a great engineer if you unable to share your knowledge , remember 99% people will be forgotten once they gone.
+Simple - you are not a great engineer if you unable to share your knowledge, remember 99% people will be forgotten once they gone from this world.
 So i plan to put my simple research and maybe will be archive in north atlantic later under github archive project lol !
 Maybe next generation will see my code haha

 Here's why:
-* You only  life once  (yolo !!)
+* You only life once  (YOLO !!)
-* Great engineer at least do something out side their work (come on work whole year never comeout with anything to share? really ?)
+* Great engineer at least do something out side their work (come on work whole year never comeout with anything to share? really?)
-* Great engineer at least have some proff that not only can "talk" but also have going through the pain and blood altogether
+* Great engineer at least have some proff that not only can "talk but never implement" but also have going through the pain and blood for realworld implementation.
 * Great engineer always willing to share/discuss with people from other industry
 * At least with this all those university/newbie/experience/IT enthusiast can pick something